-- Minister Popovic's speech in the UN, to mitigate the adverse impression created by Yugoslav statements at this conference.
-The visit of Mr. Popovic to Moscow in July seems to have been related in part to Moscow's desire to influence Yugoslavia's position at the Belgrade Conference.
-A return visit by Gromyko is envisaged.
-The ideological quarrel, however, is still much in evidence.
-The references to "revisionism" in the draft Programme of the CPSU evoked a belated but sharp Yugoslav reply.
-This was somewhat offset by the fact that the USSR and European bloc members at the Congress reserved their heaviest fire for Albania and Stalinism rather than for Yugoslav revisionism. - As regards Yugoslavia's relations with most of the satellites there have been no major developments.
-The tenor of relations is correct but cool, with occasional bursts of lowlevel polemics, reflecting the continued basic antagonisms.
-The exceptions to this have been China, Albania and Bulgaria, with whom relations are bad.
-Relations with China continue at their now customary low level, with Yugoslav propaganda making the most of Communist China's sconomic difficulties.
+59. Subsequently, Belgrade has sought, notably in Foreign Minister Popovic's speech in the United Nations, to mitigate the adverse impression created by Yugoslav statements at this conference.
+The visit of Mr. Popovic to Moscow in July seems to conference. have been related in part to Moscow's desire to influence Yugoslavia's position at the Belgrade Conference.
+A return visit The ideological quarrel, however, is by Gromyko is envisaged.
+The references to "revisionism" in the draft still evident.
+Programme of the CPSU evoked a belated but sharp Yugoslav reply.
+This was somewhat offset by the fact that the USSR and European bloc members at the Congress reserved their heaviest fire for Albania and Stalinism rather than for Yugoslav revisionism.

+60. As regards Yugoslavia's relations with the bloc there have been no major developments.
+The tenor of relations is correct but cool, with occasional bursts of low-level polemics, reflecting the continued basic antagonisms.
+The exceptions to this have been China and Albania with whom relations are bad.
+Relations with China continue at their now customary low level, with Yugoslav propaganda making the most of Communist China's economic difficulties.
 The Tirana Treason Trial in May was the occasion for further ill-feeling between the Albanians and the Yugoslavs.
-The expulsion of the Yugoslav Press Attaché from Sofia in March and recriminations over the so-called Macedonian question have further exacerbated relations with Bulgaria.
-Relations with Czechoslovakia were somewhat disturbed by the mysterious drugging of the Yugoslav cultural attaché in Prague in April, which was the climax of a series of irritating incidents involving the whole Yugoslav Embassy staff.
-The recent expulsion of the Tanjug correspondent from Czechoslovakia may be the sign for a further deterioration. - 61.
-Although Yugoslavia's relations with most Western countries, notably with Greece, remain good, Yugoslav commentators have continued their attacks on Western policy, especially in Africa.
+A series of irritating incidents also marred relations with Bulgaria and Czechoslovakia.
+Relations with Bulgaria were exacerbated by the expulsion of the Yugoslav Press Attaché from Sofia in March and recriminations over the so-called Macedonian question.
+Relations with

+Czechoslovakia were somewhat disturbed by the mysterious drugging of the Yugoslav cultural attaché in Prague in April, which was the climax of a series of incidents involving the whole Yugoslav Embassy staff.
+The recent expulsion of the Tanjug correspondent from Czechoslovakia may be the sign for a further deterioration.

+61. Although Yugoslavia's relations with most Western countries, notably with Greece, remain good, Yugoslav commentators have continued their attacks on Western policy, especially in Africa.
 The death of Mr. Hammarskjöld was used as a further excuse for violent criticism of the Western attitude to the problem of the Congo.
-Particularly striking has been the increased hostility of the Yugoslav attitude towards the Federal Republic of Germany, for which parts of President Tito's speech at Titovo Uzice in June set the pattern. - 62.
-The Yugoslavs at present appear to have adopted a waiting attitude in their relations with the Soviet bloc.
-They can hardly fail to be pleased by Khruschev's renowed destalinisation campaign introduced during the Twenty-Second Congress.
+Particularly striking has been the increased hostility of the Yugoslav attitude towards the Federal Republic of Germany, for which parts of President Tito's speech at Titovo Uzice in July set the pattern.

+62. The Yugoslavs at present appear to have adopted a waiting attitude in their relations with the Soviet bloc.
+They can hardly fail to be pleased by Khrushchev's renewed destalinisation campaign introduced during the Twenty-Second Congress.
 They must be equally glad to see their immediate enemies, the Albanians, publicly condemned in Moscow.
-However, it is difficult for them openly to approve the use by the USER towards Tirana, of methods closely recalling these used against Tito in 1948.
-The ambiguity of the Yugoslavs' position explains their silence, but it is probable that the widening divergencies between Moscow and Peking will be considered by the Belgrade lenders as an additional reason for giving Khruschev at least their conditional support.
+However, it is difficult for them openly to approve the use by the USSR towards Tirana, of methods closely recalling those used against Tito in 1948.
+It is probable that the widening divergencies between Moscow and Peking will be considered by the Belgrade leaders as an additional reason for giving Khrushchev at least their conditional support.

+(Signed) R. W. HOOPER Assistant Secretary General for Political Affairs

-OTAN/NATO, Paris, XVIo.
+OTAN/NATO, Paris, XVIe.